 Why make a Will?

-Time and time again I get asked, ‘why make a Will’?
+Time and time again our will writing solicitors in Brighton get asked, ‘why make a Will’?
 The answer is split into two categories: critical and possible reasons to make a Will.
-I always write to my clients explaining why they should make a Will and set out the following considerations:
+We always write to our clients explaining why they should make a Will and set out the following considerations:

 - Ensuring your wishes are met when you pass away and that your assets are distributed to the correct people.
 For some clients, this is the single most critical reason that they make a Will.